EdwardTheLegend/Google-analytics-and-search-console/README.md

   -m METRICS, --metrics METRICS
                         The metrics are the things on the left, default is pageviews
-  -n NAME, --name NAME  File name for final output, default is finaloutput +
+  -n NAME, --name NAME  File name for final output, default is analytics- +
                         the current date.
 You do NOT need to add file extension.
   -g GOOGLEACCOUNT, --googleaccount GOOGLEACCOUNT